 Study participants

-We recruited women and men who are of a range of ages that are 60 and above.
+We recruited women and men aged 60 and above.
 Participants also vary in terms of socioeconomic status, family form, health and/or functional issues (longer-term chronic conditions and health issues) (see table 1).
 We limited recruitment to participants who could independently provide consent for participation in the study.